Michelle Harkness Mentorship Award

 in the Fields of Airways and Allergic Disease

-This award was created to honour the memory of Michelle Harkness, AllerGen’s Manager of Highly Qualified Personnel (HQP) Training and Events from 2011 to 2017.
+This award was created to honour the memory of Michelle Harkness, AllerGen’s Manager of Highly Qualified Personnel (HQP) Training and Events from 2011 to 2017, following Michelle’s sudden passing in August 2017.
 The awards recognize and support trainees, researchers and others working in airways and allergic disease who demonstrate a significant commitment to promoting capacity building, career enhancement and personal growth through mentorship.

 Gallery of Award Winners and Grant Recipients

-NOTE: These awards are not restricted to members of the AllerGen Network.
-Any Canadian citizen or landed immigrant working in the fields of airways or allergic disease is now eligible to apply for an MHMA grant or to be nominated for an MHMA award.
+These awards are NOT restricted to members of the AllerGen Network.
+Any Canadian citizen or landed immigrant working in the fields of airways or allergic disease is eligible to be nominated for an MHMA award or to apply for an MHMA grant.

 If you know someone working in airways and allergic disease whose commitment to mentorship has made a difference in the lives of others, celebrate that person.